rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I see it used and I also scratch my head when, say, a JSON parser error says only `"mempty"`.
 Possibly, some programmers think about the abstraction called `Alternative` when they should be thinking about something like `MonadFail`, an abstraction that allows to specify error messages.
+Abstractions seem to come with what psychologist call _commitment bias_.
 Some of us really dig abstractions and are arguably very good at them.
 But we are kidding ourselves if we do not acknowledge that abstractions can also blind us.
+There seems to be an abstraction for everything.
+E.g. consider the error handling blind spot we talked about earlier.
+You can think about `Either` as a `Bifunctor`, not just as a `Monad`.
 IMO the one thing we can do about it is to be aware.
 More diligence + awareness is typically all it takes.

 [^guard]: For readers not familiar with Haskell, `guard` allows to reject a computation based on a boolean expression.
 It is defined using a very general concept of `Alternative` and at this level of generality specifying error message is not possible.
 In real life I see it used with parsers and other computations that could really use an error message.

+**Summary**
-Some developers react to gotchas with something akin to _omission neglect_ (psychological concept loosely described by this popular phrase: _out of sight out of mind_), while other developers appear to create a mental store of gotchas and their potential impacts.
+Some developers react to gotchas with something akin to _omission neglect_, while other developers appear to create a mental store of gotchas and their potential impacts.
 I am in the second group.
+Maintaining this store is not necessarily easy.
 I will also note a possible relationship to _repetitive negative thinking_.
+Gotchas often become mystery bugs and are resolved using workarounds.

-Gotchas presented to us by language designers (thank you very much) or library implementers should technically be classified as _intrinsic_ since a common bloke like me can't do much about them other than look for a job that uses better tooling.
+Gotchas presented to us by language designers (thank you very much) or library implementers should technically be classified as _intrinsic_ since a common bloke like me can't do much about them other than look for a job that uses a better tooling.
 If you look at the programming as a whole, these are extraneous loads.

 I plan to return to the topic of gotchas in my next post.

 _side_note_start
 **There is a planet** (not in our galaxy) where all programming abstractions and types are treated with respect.
-Unsound abstractions and incorrect implementation are removed and replaced.
+Unsound abstractions and incorrect implementations are removed and replaced.
 The cognitive effort of programming on this planet is low.  &#127776;
 _side_note_end

 ## Germane and intrinsic load of FP